microsoft/studentambassadors/Bug-Bash/C# Beginner Training/1_LP_AZ_get-started-with-c-sharp/M01-write-your-first-c-sharp-code/includes/6-knowledge-check.md

 ## Multiple Choice

 What is the primary job of the compiler?
 ( ) The compiler primarily locates spelling mistakes in your code. {{Incorrect.
-While it's possible you misspelled something in your code and that produces an error, that isn't the primary job of the compiler.}}
+While it's possible you misspelt something in your code, which produces an error, that isn't the primary job of the compiler.}}
 ( ) The compiler primarily executes your code. {{Incorrect.
 The compiler doesn't execute your code, but makes it possible for your code to be executed.}}
 (x) The compiler primarily converts your code into an executable format that the computer can understand. {{Correct!}}